JustAlter/Snufkin_Modlets/README.md

 Adds a 4 bar 3 stage healthbar to the zombies and animals.

 # Snufkin_JunktTurretFlashlight
-Attaches a flaslight to the Junk Turrets, useful on the Bloodmoons.
+Attaches a flashlight to the Junk Turrets, useful on the Bloodmoons.

 # Snufkin_NerfExplosives
 A little tweaking on the explosive damage, reducing the damage of rockets and dynamite to blocks and increasing the damage of the explosive arrows/bolts to entities.